 When is a permit needed?

-You should submit a completed application along with the application fee as far in advance of your planned date as possible.
 In addition, you should request a meeting with park staff if your proposed activity is unusual or complex.
-Early consultation with park staff will help them process the application in a timely manner once it is submitted.
+Early consultation with park staff will help them process the submitted application in a timely manner.

 What fees will I have to pay?

 The National Park Service will collect a cost recovery charge and a location fee for still photography permits.
 Cost recovery includes an application fee and any additional charges to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.
 This amount will vary depending on the park and the size and complexity of your permit.
 The application fee must be submitted with your application.

 In addition, the National Park Service has been directed by Congress to collect a fee to provide a fair return to the United States for the use of park lands.
 The National Park Service uses the following still photography fee schedule: